Managing queries

 We have 2 types of queries

-- Simple Query to get a list of objects
+- Simple query to get a set of artifacts, if any

-The result of the execution of a Join query is a set of "source artifacts" mapped to "target artifacts", if any.
+- Join query to get a set of "source artifacts" mapped to "target artifacts", if any.

 Creating queries